 Reduce, Reuse, Recycle, Recover

 Create a sustainability strategy and put it into action.
+Zero Waste Scotland’s Green Office Guide covers a variety of actions.
 The City of Westminster has a brilliant guide on why and how organisations should implement a sustainability strategy.
 You can read the full guide here.

 - single-use plastics

 - donate old office furniture to charity

 Speak to your waste contractor about additional materials they could collect from your premises for recycling.

 Consider purchasing only post-consumer recycled goods (products discarded after use by consumers and then recycled) as they have a far smaller carbon footprint.

 Send food waste to an anaerobic digester where it will be converted to energy and compost.

 Currently we make, use and then throw away.
 In a circular economy, materials are kept in circulation and regenerated for new uses to avoid waste.
 Organisations play an important role in the move towards a circular economy.
 Designing your products and services using circular economy principles could increase your competitiveness and enhance your resource efficiencies.